Bicriteria Approximation Algorithms for Priority Matroid Median: Introduction

+The second change occurs in the first filtering stage and plays a role not only for adapting Matroid Median to $\pmatmed$, but also for each of our other results.
+We first provide an abstract way to describe the filtering stage that allows us to specificy the order in which points are considered, and the distances each point can travel to be reassigned.
+For our first $\pmatmed$ result, the ordering and distances are based on both $\bC_j$ and $r_j$.
+For $\upmatmed$, we slightly alter the ordering and distances (using the above observations and some ideas from \cite{kamiyama20distance}).
+Our remaining results will also involve changes to the filtering stage.
+This seems to indicate that filtering plays a large role in the cost and radius trade-off.

 {\bf Organization:} In \Cref{sec:prelim}, we discuss preliminaries.
-In particular, we provide definitions and relevant information regarding matroids, define $\pmatmed$ and provide its LP relaxation, and discuss the filtering procedure we will use in our algorithm.
+In particular, we provide definitions and relevant information regarding matroids, define $\pmatmed$ and provide its LP relaxation, and discuss the generalized filtering procedure we will use in our algorithm.
 In \Cref{sec:pmatmed} we present our algorithm for $\pmatmed$ and show that it can be used to obtain $(21,12)$-approximate solutions for instances of $\pmatmed$.
-In the following sections, we describe how to modify our algorithm for $\pmatmed$ so that it returns $(9,8)$-approximate solutions for $\upmatmed$ (\Cref{sec:upmatmed}) and $(36,8)$-approximate solutions for $\pmatmed$ (\Cref{sec:pmatmed-2}).
+In \Cref{sec:upmatmed}, we describe how to modify our algorithm for $\pmatmed$ to obtain a $(9,8)$-approximate solution for instances of $\upmatmed$, and the remaining results.
+In \Cref{sec:pmatmed-2}, we describe how to acheive a $(36,8)$-approximate solutions for instances of $\pmatmed$.
+Finally, we discuss how to acheive a tighter bound for $\upmatmed$ in \Cref{sec:upmatmed-2}.